About Tax Information Exchange Agreements (TIEAs)

 All of Jersey’s TIEAs are in line with the international standard, and broadly follow the Organisation for Economic Co-operation and Development (OECD) model agreement on Exchange of Information on Tax Matters.

-Jersey has signed a number of TIEAs based on this OECD model, which allow us to send and receive tax information with over 30 countries.
-This number is expected to grow over time.
+Jersey has signed a number of TIEAs based on this OECD model, which allow us to send and receive tax information.

 Agreements only come into force when the necessary parliamentary procedures have been completed in both countries.

 Jersey can also exchange tax information with other countries under double taxation agreements, the Multilateral Convention, and with EU member states under the EU Savings Tax Directive.